This page provides important information and resources related to the safe operation of your sports club.

 So, what does the club have to do?

-Click on the following link, and Register the Trip – complete the form:
+Click on the following button to Register a Trip or Tour:

-Remember, you must give at least one month’s notice.
+Remember, you must give at least six weeks notice.
 If the trip is during Full Term or the Thursday and Friday immediately preceding Full Term, remember that permission of a student’s College Senior Tutor and of the Proctors’ Office will be needed, so please give as much notice as possible.

 The form will be sent to the Sports Safety Officer, David White.
 You will then be sent an email asking for: